Environmental Projects for Teens and Classrooms

 Subjects: Science

-Composting is a good way to reuse organic materials that usually end up in landfills.
+Composting is a great way to reuse organic materials that would otherwise end up in landfills.

 This project can be done in your classroom or outside on school grounds.
 Use this project to show how natural materials break down.
 You can also use a journal for this project.
 They can write down what they see as your compost project develops over time.